milvus-io/community/blog/en/dynamically-change-log-levels-in-the-milvus-vector-database.md

 The Milvus vector database adopts the [zap](https://github.com/uber-go/zap) logger open sourced by Uber.
 As one the most powerful log components in the Go language ecosystem, zap incorporates an [http_handler.go](https://github.com/uber-go/zap/blob/master/http_handler.go) module so that you can view the current log level and dynamically change the log level via an HTTP interface.

 Milvus listens the HTTP service provided by the `9091` port.
 Therefore, you can access the `9091` port to take advantage such features as performance debugging, metrics, health checks.
 Similarly, the `9091` port is reused to enable dynamic log level modification and a `/log/level` path is also added to the port.
-See the[ log interface PR](https://github.com/milvus-io/milvus/pull/18430) or the [source code](https://github.com/milvus-io/milvus/blob/master/internal/log/log.go#L69-L73) for more information.
+See the[ log interface PR](https://github.com/milvus-io/milvus/pull/18430) for more information.

 ## How to dynamically change log levels